Cistercian College, Roscrea

 Cistercian College, Roscrea or Roscrea College is a private boarding school in Ireland.
 It is a Roman Catholic seven-day and five-day boarding and day school for boys, founded in 1905.
 Its pupil population is primarily made up of boarding students with some day students also attending.
+In May 2025 it was announced that from 2026 the school will become co-educational.

 Location

 Located within the grounds of Mount St. Joseph Abbey in County Offaly, Ireland, 2.5 miles west of Roscrea town, the school is managed by monks of the Trappist branch of the Cistercians.
 Surrounded by open wooded countryside and thirty acres of grounds and sports fields, it also adjoins the abbey's farm of 360 hectares.

 While County Tipperary is in Munster, the school does not play in Munster competitions.
-This is because the original property and lands are Mount Heaton House (now the guesthouse) and demense in the townland of Ballyskenagh, which is actually in the territory of Ely O'Carroll in County Offaly (formerly Kings County).
+This is because the original property and lands are Mount Heaton House (now the guesthouse) and demesne in the townland of Ballyskenagh, which is actually in the territory of Ely O'Carroll in County Offaly (formerly Kings County).
 The house, school, abbey, farm and playing fields are just across the county border from County Tipperary, and so the school plays its sport in Leinster competitions.
 Roscrea is the nearest large town and so the postal address is Roscrea, County Tipperary.

 History

 The school was founded by the Cistercian monks in 1905 as a monastic boarding school for boys and has educated students from all over Ireland and overseas.
 CCR is one of two monastic schools in Ireland and in 1990 a Board of Governors was appointed by the Abbot to govern the administration of the college.

-In the 17th century, Dr Richard Heaton, a Yorkshire-born Church of Ireland clergyman and botanist, mortgaged the land, and his son Edward built the house on the remnants of castle and renamed it Mount Heaton.
+In the 17th century, Dr Richard Heaton, a Yorkshire-born Church of Ireland clergyman and botanist, mortgaged the land, and his son Edward built the house on the remnants of a castle and renamed it Mount Heaton.
 In 1877 it was in the ownership of the nationalist and Home Rule-supporting MP, the Catholic Count Arthur John Moore.
 Moore donated the six hundred-acre property, a mansion and its walled garden to the Cistercians.
 The Cistercians moved into Roscrea from their abbey at Mount Melleray in February 1878.
 The church, built using a foundation stone from Roman Catacombs in 1879 was finally completed in 1881.